nahanni/rw_redis_fdw/README.md

 ### PubSub

-PUB will be implemented shortly, although SUB won't be available from this module.
+Only PUBSUB NUMSUB *channel* is implemented.

 SUB clients will need to connect to Redis directly.

 ## License: